Download the Fact Sheet (Updated 2015)

 - Migrant workers constituted more than 40% of all hired dairy employees (totaling roughly 5,316 individuals) in 2008 , according to a study at the University of Wisconsin-Madison.

-- Migrant workers’ direct spending generated about $14.9 million per year in income to Wisconsin residents and business, roughly $8.7 million in tax revenue to state and local governments and the creation of 417 jobs for Wisconsinites annually, according to the same study .
+- Migrant workers’ direct spending generated about $14.9 million per year in income to Wisconsin residents and business, roughly $8.7 million in tax revenue to state and local governments per year, and the creation of 417 jobs for Wisconsinites, according to the same study .

-Immigrants are important to Wisconsin’s economy as workers.
+Immigrants are important to Wisconsin’s economy as workers and taxpayers.

 - If all unauthorized immigrants were removed from Wisconsin, the state would lose $2.6 billion in economic activity, $1.2 billion in gross state product, and approximately 14,579 jobs, even accounting for adequate market adjustment time, according to a report by the Perryman Group .